BlueBrain/SSCxEModelExamples/README.rst

 The visualization of the bAP/EPSP validations can be found in `validation.ipynb <https://github.com/BlueBrain/SSCxEModelExamples/blob/main/validation/validation.ipynb>`_ notebook.

-The morphologies for these validations are located in `input/morphologies <https://github.com/BlueBrain/SSCxEModelExamples/tree/main/validation/input/morphologies>`_.
+The morphologies for these validations are located in the `input/morphologies <https://github.com/BlueBrain/SSCxEModelExamples/tree/main/validation/input/morphologies>`_ folder.

 To run bAP/EPSP validations use::